grubernaut/GoSlurp/README.md

 GoSlurp
 =======

+This is meant as a side project to teach myself Go.
+This definitely needs a lot of work, and I probably picked something a little too complex for my first foray into learning Go.
+Any help or contributions would be greatly appreciated :) :heart:

 Basic utility to slurp messages off of an SQS queue and place them into a database.

 Goal: To be a fully configurable, lightweight, SQS polling service